VivekSheth45/PySpark-Heart-Disease-Prediction/README.md

-# PySpark-Twitter-Sentiment-
+# PySpark-Heart-Disease-Prediction
-This project analyzes sentiment in hydrated tweets using PySpark and VADER.
-It processes seven CSV files, cleans data, and classifies tweets as positive, neutral, or negative.
-Spark SQL is used for insights, optimizing performance with distributed computing.
-Future plans include deep learning integration and AWS deployment.
+This project uses PySpark and machine learning to predict heart disease based on patient health metrics.
+It includes data preprocessing, exploratory data analysis (EDA), and predictive modeling using Scikit-learn.
+The dataset contains clinical indicators like age, cholesterol, and blood pressure for classification.